sourcenetwork/defradb/tests/gen/README.md

 ### In-schema Configuration:

-Field values can be configured directly within the schema using annotations after "#" (e.g., `# min: 1, max: 120` for an integer field).
+Field values can be configured directly within the SDL doc using annotations after "#" (e.g., `# min: 1, max: 120` for an integer field).

 At the moment, the following value configurations are supported:
 - `min` and `max` for integer, float and relation fields.
 For relation fields, the values define the minimum and maximum number of related documents.